|

 Tips

-About Us Our
+About Us

 In all aspects of your college application, your goal is to convince the admissions committee that you have the intelligence, drive and stamina to succeed in their highly competitive program.
 The stakes are high; of all the talented candidates in the applicant pool, they must give YOU a seat in the class.
 Yet succeeding in the Ivy League requires strengths and abilities that are not easily measured by grades and test scores, which is where third-party reference letters come into play.
 A great letter supplements the data you've provided about your academic and extracurricular history with independent corroboration of your performance and potential.
-Yet a compelling letter also provides a separate function that many candidates fail to consider; it provides critical information about your personality, ethics and integrtiy that aren't captured anywhere elsewhere in the application.
+Yet a compelling letter also provides a separate function that many candidates fail to consider; it provides critical information about your personality, ethics and integrity that aren't captured anywhere elsewhere in the application.
 Reference letters from credible third-party sources who can objectively evaluate your character are paramount in the evaluation process.
 They often play a key role in whether you are invited for an interview or offered a seat in the class.
-Candidates don't place much emphasis on their letters of reference for two reasons: 1) they don't think
+Candidates don't place much emphasis on their letters of reference for two reasons: 1) they

-Ivy League schools expect to see letters from the following people: 1) Your high school
+Ivy League schools expect to see letters from the following people: 1) Your

 to succeed in college Avoid sending letters from student teachers, friends, school alumni, relatives, clergymen or politicians, UNLESS they personally supervised your professional work and can comment on the specific attributes being evaluated in the admissions process.
 You'd be surprised how many people fall into this trap, not realizing that it actually hurts their chances.
 Nearly every year, I read a letter written by a Senator, Governor or famous Hollywood star in support of a candidate they barely know.
 I'm not impressed.
 College is serious business, not a popularity contest.
 We're not starstruck enough to give a seat to someone just because her aunt works for the Governor.